KristinHelgadottir/Python_data/Final_Project/README.md

 ### Steps we need to do:
 1. Getting sample video/images.

-2. Once we have sample data, we're going to need the Python programming language, OpenCV.
+2. Once we have sample data, we're going to need the Python programming language and OpenCV.
 Set up the work enviorement with importing the nececary modules.
+Work enviorement has to be in the same folder as the sample data/videos.
 ```Python
 # Python 2/3 compatibility
 from __future__ import print_function